jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/first-month/MinutesForMeetingForWorshipForBusiness.md

     1. Ministry and Oversight Committee (Minutes attached), February 4th at 11am.
         [Molly][MollyWingate] suggested that the Meeting minutes to not include names of Friends in the minutes in order to preserve privacy.
-[Carlton][Carlton Gamer] was also surprised with the inclusion of personal names in the report that will posted publicly.
+[Carlton][CarltonGamer] was also surprised with the inclusion of personal names in the report that will posted publicly.
 Friends mentioned the concerns of putting names in the official minutes.
 The minutes for M&O would not be made publicly.